 Delivery mode On campus

 Location Bruce, Canberra

 Duration 4.0 years

 Faculty Faculty of Health

 Discipline Discipline of Sport and Exercise Science

 CRICOS code 078923A

 English language requirements There are non-standard English language requirements for this course.
-To be eligible you must have an academic IELTS of 7.0 overall with no band score below 7.0 or equivalent.
+To be eligible you must have an overall IELTS Academic score (or equivalent) of 7.0, with no band score below 7.0.
 For alternate/equivalent ways of meeting the English requirements for this course please view the English Proficiency Requirements document on the university website.
-View IELTS equivalences